kekse1/v3/README.md

 around with the animated menu bar.. goin' to fix it soon. ^_^

 ## Next steps

-#### Sneak preview in your browser
-As everything important is uploaded right now, I'm just missing a web link for a sneak preview.. this is what I'm going to do next.. ^_^

 #### Responsible Design
 That's how I want to design everything, to get it more 'responsible', too.
 Automatically align/size